Russia to be blocked from accessing UK legal advice in latest sanction

 Russia is highly dependent on western countries for legal expertise, according to the MoJ, with the UK previously exporting £56 million in legal services to Russian businesses every year.

-In total, £19 billion of UK-Russia trade has been wholly or partially sanctioned, based on 2021 trade flows, according to Government data.
+In total, £19bn of UK-Russia trade has been wholly or partially sanctioned, based on 2021 trade flows, according to Government data.

 Mr Chalk said: “The UK legal system underpins many international contracts and businesses, and we will no longer allow Russia to benefit from our knowledge and expertise.